txoof/epd_display/paperpi/plugins/default/README.md

 FUNCTION: update_function
-Plugin() update function providing time string in the format HH:MM:SS and message
+update function for default provides time string and message

-    This plugin will display if all other plugins fail to load
+    This plugin is designed to display if all other plugins fail to load

     Args:
         self(`namespace`)